bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+-- I learned that Express can handle a wide variety of middleware, and that it is a quick and easy way to set up a server with different api endpoints, because it handles the routing.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+-- Middleware includes functions and frameworks that operate on the server between the time that the request is made and the time that the response is set.
+It can be used to handle errors, log request data, and add functionality to the server that Express doesn't provide natively.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+-- A resource is an object in a database that can be sent as the response to an api request.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+-- Status messages following standardized three-digit codes tell the client if the request was successful or pass along an error message that might help understanding why the request was not successful.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+-- Express provides hooks that allow the use of multiple endpoint domains (or routes) and hooks that allow the use of middleware that is written outside of index.js.
+My project includes both a splitting of routes and a handling of middleware in this fashion.

 ## Minimum Viable Product